input-output-hk/plutus-pioneer-program/docs/overview.rst

 Staking with a single pool operator helps with the decentralization of Cardano.
 Rather than having all the ADA staked with a few big players, the overall stake is spread across a large number of operators.

-Although the frequency of rewards with a single SPO may be be lower, those size of those rewards will offset the lower frequency, and the overall annual return will be the same as with any other operator (5-6% per annum).
+Although the frequency of rewards with a single SPO may be be lower, the size of those rewards will offset the lower frequency, meaning that the overall annual return will be the same as with any other operator (5-6% per annum).